isaacrc/spatiotemporal_attention/README.md

-# Spatiotemporal Attention and Decision Making
+# Linear and Nonlinear Effects of Spatial and Temporal Attention

 This repository contains figures and analyses from the manuscript: Linear and Nonlinear Effects of Spatial and Temporal Attention: Human Data and Drift Diffusion Model.